ArturRejment/ArturRejment/README.md

 # Hi there 👋

-- :computer: I'm Junior Backend Developer
+- :computer: I'm Regular Software Engineer at InsERT
 - :school: I'm a Computer Science student at Wrocław Univerisity of Science and Technology

 <br />